auberginekenobi/protocols/0_Setting_up_your_workstation/README.md

 [^1]: [Mac OS] This is the Terminal app.
 [Windows] [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is your best friend, but mounting drives is difficult.
 [Linux] Bash Shell.
 [^2]: `conda` is the package manager software itself.
-There are other flavors of essentially the same thing, with the following notable differences:
+There are various flavors of essentially the same thing, with the following notable differences:
     - `anaconda` is developed by Anaconda, Inc. and comes with lots of packages preinstalled.
-    - `miniconda` is a minimal installation of conda and includes only Python, conda, and a few other useful packages.
-This is my preferred option.
+    - `miniconda` is a minimal installation of anaconda and includes only Python, conda, and a few other useful packages.
-    - `miniforge` is the minimal open-source installation of conda and mamba, below.
+    - `miniforge` is the minimal open-source installation of conda.
-    - `mamba` is the open-source implementation.
-In the late 2010s, `conda`'s dependency solver algorithm became insufficient for the increasingly complex dependency trees of modern packages, so a group of freelance developers spun off `mamba`, which uses a faster algorithm but essentially the same syntax, except sometimes substituting eg. `mamba install` for `conda install`.
-The solving algorithm is now an option in `conda` which we will set as default in this tutorial.
-    - `micromamba` is the minimal installation of `mamba`.
-[^3]: `.bashrc`, `.bash_profile` etc. are scripts that are run whenever you open a command prompt.[^7]
+[^3]: `.bashrc`, `.bash_profile` etc. are scripts that are run whenever you open a command prompt.[^8]
 [^4]: `$PATH` is where the OS looks for executable commands, so that when you type "conda init", the system knows to run the `conda` command with the
   `init` parameter.
-[^5]: `# N.B. that comments in many programming languages are denoted by '#' and everything to the right is not part of the command.`
+[^5]: `# N.B. that comments in many programming languages (including python, bash and R) are denoted by '#' and everything to the right is not part of the command.`
 [^6]: The Jupyter project also includes the relatively nascent programming language Julia, hence the name "ju-pyt-r".
+[^7]: To keep a record of my environment, and to quickly install it anywhere, I often install from a file instead of from the command line.
+The conda command for this is `conda env create -f environment.yml`.
-[^7]: `.zshrc` and `.zsh_profile` on Mac OS.
+[^8]: `.zshrc` and `.zsh_profile` on Mac OS.